Skip to main content

 Insulin resistance is a pivotal factor in the suppression of testosterone.
 When cells become less responsive to insulin, the pancreas compensates by producing more of it, leading to a state of hyperinsulinemia.
 This excess insulin has several detrimental effects on the male endocrine system.

 When SHBG levels fall, more testosterone is available in the short term, but its metabolic clearance rate increases, leading to lower overall circulating levels.
-Studies have shown that low SHBG is an independent predictor of and type 2 diabetes, highlighting its importance.
+Studies have shown that low SHBG is an independent predictor of metabolic syndrome and type 2 diabetes, highlighting its importance.

 This creates a self-perpetuating cycle where low testosterone promotes fat storage, and increased fat storage further suppresses testosterone.
 A diet focused on whole foods, healthy fats, and adequate protein, combined with regular physical activity, directly improves insulin sensitivity, breaking this vicious cycle at its root.